EdJoPaTo/website-stalker-example/sites/org-pine64-availability-and-shipping-status.md

 #### PineTab

 #### Other
+August 26, 2021

+Weekly dispatch of SBCs, Pinecil and the PineTime.

+ROCKPro64 4GB back in stock(!) and shipping weekly.

 July 12, 2021

 Weekly dispatch of Quartz64 model-A and PineTime (both sealed single unit and twin-pack)